-The simple correlation between (log) income per capita and quality of production displayed in Column (1) could simply be capturing the association between quality specialization and other factor endowments that are in turn correlated with income, as posited by case 2 of Proposition 1.
-In Columns (2), (3) and (4) we sequentially add measures of the three above-mentioned supply-side factors to assess their effect on quality specialization, and whether the impact of income per capita is robust to their inclusion.
-Column (2) adds the log of human capital index as an additional regressor to assess if the home market effect persists once we control for the relative availability of skilled labour.
-It might be argued that more sophisticated models require higher-skilled labour to be efficiently manufactured.
-The coefficient of human capital index is not significantly different from zero, while per-capita GDP decreases, but retains significance at 10%.
-Similarly, Column (3) shows that the log of physical capital stock per worker does not have an effect or quality.
-This evidence is suggestive of a predominant role of the home-market effect over relative skill and capital abundance in determining quality specialization.
+The simple correlation between log-income per capita and product quality displayed in Column (1) could be merely capturing a link between quality specialization and other local factors that are in turn correlated with income, as posited by case 2 of Proposition 1.
+In Columns (2) and (3), we sequentially add measures of some of these factors to assess their association with quality specialization, and whether the impact of income per capita still remains significant after including these additional covariates.
+Column (2) adds the (log) human capital index to ascertain whether the home market effect persists once we control for the relative availability of skilled labor.
+It might be argued that more sophisticated models require higher-skilled labor to be efficiently manufactured.47 The coefficient of the human capital index is not significantly different from zero, while the effect of per-capita GDP decreases, but retains significance at 10%.
+This evidence is suggestive of a relevant role of local income in determining quality specialization, even if one accounts for its correlation with skill abundance.